Dress Code

 Summer school results will not be used for placement in enriched courses.

 The lockers and locks are the property of the school.
-The principal has the right to open a student’s locker and carry out a search should the latter have reasonable suspicion that the Code of Conduct has been infringed by the student.
+The principal has the right to open a student’s locker and carry out a search should the latter have reasonable suspicion that the Code of conduct has been infringed by the student.

 Students must use their assigned locker only.